top of page

 The adjective 'reprehensible' has its etymology rooted in Latin.
 It originates from the Latin word 'reprehendere,' which combines 're' meaning 'back' or 'again' and 'prehendere' meaning 'to grasp' or 'to seize.'
 In Latin, 'reprehendere' was used to convey the idea of grasping or seizing someone for the purpose of censure or blame.
 Over time, as Latin evolved into English, 'reprehensible' emerged as a term describing actions or behavior deserving of condemnation, criticism, or disapproval.
 The etymology of 'reprehensible' underscores the notion of holding someone or something accountable and seizing upon their wrongdoing, making it a fitting word for describing actions that merit strong disapproval or condemnation.

-Quiz: Find the meaning of the adjective reprehensible:
+Find the correct meaning of the adjective reprehensible:

 Try Again!